-The CIMB Group Sustainability Roadmap contains programmatic approaches to achieve our sustainability goals, grouped according to five strategic pillars.
-We intend to implement the roadmap and move forward with embedding sustainability into all aspects of the Group's operations, encouraging the same for our clients; at the same time, engaging in awareness-raising, advocacy, internal capacity building, and change management.
+The CIMB Group Sustainability Approach contains a programmatic method to achieve our sustainability goals, grouped according to five strategic pillars.
+We intend to implement the strategy and move forward with embedding sustainability into all aspects of the Group's operations, encouraging the same for our clients; at the same time, engaging in awareness-raising, advocacy, internal capacity building, and change management.

-Figure 2: The Group's Sustainability Roadmap
+Figure 2: CIMB Group Sustainability Approach

-Sustainability efforts at CIMB are driven by the Group Sustainability division and governed by the Group Sustainability Council and Group Transformation Council, comprising of senior members of management from across the Group with well-defined responsibilities for driving progress on various sustainability KPIs.
-The Board has ultimate accountability for sustainability and sustainability risk, including overseeing the development and implementation of a sustainability framework for the Group.
-A Group Sustainability and Governance Committee (GSGC) was formalised in September 2021 to provide greater oversight and stewardship over the Group's sustainability opportunities and risks.
-The GSGC also assists the Board in advocating and fostering a culture/DNA of sustainability, ethical conduct, and integrity across the Group.
+Sustainability efforts at CIMB, including climate change, are driven by the Group Sustainability Council and the Group Transformation Committee, comprising of representatives from across regions and functions, and responsible for developing and monitoring climate strategies, setting portfolio-specific and sector-specific targets and driving progress under the Group's Net Zero Banking Alliance commitments.
+The Board has ultimate accountability for sustainability and sustainability risk, including climate change.

+The Board Group Sustainability Committee (BGSC) provides oversight and stewardship over the Group's sustainability opportunities and risks.
+The BGSC also assists the Board in advocating and fostering a culture and DNA of sustainability, ethical conduct, and integrity across the Group.